Hydrophobicity scales: Types of amino acid hydrophobicity scales

 A number of different hydrophobicity scales have been developed.
+The Expasy Protscale website lists a total of 22 hydrophobicity scales.

 There are clear differences between the four scales shown in the table.
 Both the second and fourth scales place cysteine as the most hydrophobic residue, unlike the other two scales.
 This difference is due to the different methods used to measure hydrophobicity.
 The method used to obtain the Janin and Rose et al. scales was to examine proteins with known 3-D structures and define the hydrophobic character as the tendency for a residue to be found inside of a protein rather than on its surface.
 Since cysteine forms disulfide bonds that must occur inside a globular structure, cysteine is ranked as the most hydrophobic.
 The first and third scales are derived from the physiochemical properties of the amino acid side chains.
 These scales result mainly from inspection of the amino acid structures.
 Biswas et al., divided the scales based on the method used to obtain the scale into five different categories.